jbasen/Crestron-Shelly/README.md

 # Crestron-Shelly
-The Crestron-Shelly driver is going through a ground up re-write.
-The new driver will still run on both Crestron 3 and 4 series processors.
+The Crestron-Shelly driver has gone through a ground up re-write.
+The new driver will still runs on both Crestron 3 and 4 series processors.
 The new driver significantly improves feedback from Shelly devices by leveraging UDP messages sent by Shelly devices.
 However, this limits the driver to only working with Generation 2+ Shelly devices.
 You will need to use the old driver for Generation 1 Shelly devices.

-Beta 4 of the driver has now been added to this GitHub.
-The new version adds support for additional Shelly BLU devices including the BLU Wall Switch 4, BLU RC Button 4 US ZB, and BLU H&T Display ZB.
-To support the Wall Switch and RC Button 4, a new parameter was added to the Shelly BLU Button Gen 2+ S+ module.
-Be aware that this will shift signals on the module where it has been used in SimplWindows programs.
-Some behavior issues were found when with the Shelly BLU H&T Display ZB.
-These have been reported to Shelly.
-All BLU modules have been tested by pairing them with the Shelly Gen3 Bluetooth Gateway.

-Beta 3 of the driver has now been added to this GitHub.
-The new version adds support for Shelly BLU devices including the TRV, BLU H&T, BLU Button, and BLU Door/Window Sensor.
-These BLU devices require the use of a Shelly Gen 3 gateway.
-Instructions for pairing are included in the BLU modules help.
-There has also been an update to the Comm Manager module and a change to the initialization process.
-The demo program includes these changes.
-One additional note, this new version removes the necessity of special channel addressing for the TRV (200, 203, 206, etc.)

-Beta 2 of the driver has now been added to this GitHub.
-The new version includes significant improvments to the parsing of UDP messages sent by Shelly Gen 2+ devices.
-It also adds support for Shelly Flood Gen 4 and other Gen 2+ devices that generate an alarm output.
-It also BEGINS to add support for the Shelly BLU TRV when connected to a Shelly Gen 3 Blutetooth Gateway.
+v1 of the driver has now been added to this GitHub.
+The new version
-The driver has been tested with a single TRV and I expect the code to support the TRV will continue to evolve.
-Right now the TRV is the only device that can connect to the Shelly Gen 3 gateway that is supported.

-If you want to try using more than one TRV, then the first should be set to Channel 200, the second to Channel 203, and the third to Channel 206.
-I'm talking to Shelly to better understand the underlying addressing so I can improve this.

-____________________________________________________________________________

-This is a first Beta release of the new driver and this first release supports the following Generation 2+ Shelly devices:
+supports:
-Shelly devies that include one, or more relays.
+Shelly devies that include one, or more relays
-Shelly devices that include one, or more switch inputs.
-Shelly PM devices that monitor power consumed by connected appliances Shelly EM devices that monitor energy usage
+Shelly devices that include one, or more switch inputs Shelly PM devices that monitor power consumed by connected appliances Shelly EM devices that monitor energy usage
 Shelly Cover devices
 Shelly Dimmer devices
 Shelly RGB devices
+Shelly H&T devicesShelly Flood Gen 4 and other Gen 2+ devices that generate an alarm output Shelly Smart Water Valve
+Shelly Irrigation Controller
+BLU Wall Switch 4
+BLU RC Button 4 US ZB
+BLU H&T Display ZB
+BLU TRV
-Shelly H&T devices
+BLU H&T
+BLU Button,
+BLU Door/Window Sensor
+BLU Weather Station

 Unlike the original driver, the new driver's modules are designed to be building blocks.
 For example, for a Shelly PRO 2PM you would use two relay modules, two PM